cryptekbits/GeoDash/README.md

    ```
 2. Or manually place the `cities.csv` file in one of these locations:
    - Inside the installed package at `GeoDash/data/cities.csv`
+   - In the user's home directory at `~/.geodash/data/cities.csv`
    - In the top-level `data/` directory if running from source
+   - In the current working directory's `data/` folder
 3. Or manually download the file from [here](https://raw.githubusercontent.com/dr5hn/countries-states-cities-database/refs/heads/master/csv/cities.csv) and place it in one of the above locations

 ## Data Format